-If the problem persists after inspecting all of these, please contact Customer Service for additional assistance or to replace a worn microtip or damaged part.
+If the problem persists after inspecting all of these, please contact Customer Service at service@sonics.com or 203-270-4600 for additional assistance or to replace a worn microtip or damaged part.

 10. RETURN OF EQUIPMENT

 It is suggested that an Ultrasonic Processor in need of repair be sent back to the factory.